Choosing an International Baccalaureate or IB Program

 International Baccalaureate (IB) is a worldwide, nonprofit education program founded to give all students the opportunity to receive an education fit for a globalizing world.
 There are four IB education programs, all of which are intended to develop students’ intellectual, emotional, personal and social skills.
 High school students will mostly be concerned with the IB Diploma Program (DP) and the Career-related Program (CP), which consist of six main subjects.

+Who is eligible for an International Baccalaureate program?
 International Baccalaureate’s mission is to offer education to all students, so any high school student between 16 and 19 years old can apply for the program.
 IB doesn’t have any other restrictions, but individual schools may have GPA requirements, and many have limited spots in their programs, so the application process can be competitive.
 Students should check with their counselors for their IB program’s specific requirements.

+How do I become an International Baccalaureate student?
 Students interested in joining the IB program usually need to complete an application by a specified deadline, which can be found on their IB school’s website or through school counselors.
 Applications may require teacher recommendation letters, grade reports, essays, writing samples or a personal statement, vaccination reports and a list of extracurricular activities.
 Students may also have to live within a certain distance from the school offering the IB program.

+How does the Career-related Program differ from the Diploma Program?
 The CP is similar to a vocational college program; it allows students to gain professional skills while in high school.
 CP students are exposed to the academic rigor and theoretical knowledge of the Diploma Program by taking two DP courses, but they also take a set of core classes specific to the CP as well as career-specific classes.
 Learn more about the CP and its different set of graduation requirements and assessments here.

+When should I enroll in an International Baccalaureate program?
 While the DP and CP programs technically don’t begin until a student’s junior year, IB students start taking prep courses as soon as they enter high school.
 Because of this, the application process typically begins in 8th grade, about a year before a student starts their freshman year.
 Specific dates and deadlines vary between programs, so students and their families should check with counselors and their intended IB program for details.

+Is there any cost involved in International Baccalaureate?
 It does not cost anything to become an IB student.
 However, the IB assessment tests, which can lead to college credit with a passing score, do have fees ranging from $10 to $170.
 Learn more about registration fees and subject fees at the International Baccalaureate website.

 The IB emphasizes personal student development as one of its main achievements, and it’s true that IB provides an enriching high school experience.
 But prospective IB students who are looking ahead toward post-secondary education should be pleased to know that IB graduates also benefit from being extremely well-prepared for college in a number of different ways.
 Below are just a handful of the academic perks of enrolling in an IB program.